Storm-Networks/Chatroom/README.md

 The autocomplete results are restricted to repository collaborators and any other participants on the thread.

-Referencing issues and pull requests
+## Referencing issues and pull requests

 You can bring up a list of suggested issues and pull requests within the repository by typing #.
 Type the issue or pull request number or title to filter the list, and then press either tab or enter to complete the highlighted result.

-For more information, see "Autolinked references and URLs."

-Referencing external resources
+## Referencing external resources

 If custom autolink references are configured for a repository, then references to external resources, like a JIRA issue or Zendesk ticket, convert into shortened links.
 To know which autolinks are available in your repository, contact someone with admin permissions to the repository.
-For more information, see "Configuring autolinks to reference external resources."

-Uploading assets
+## Uploading assets

 You can upload assets like images by dragging and dropping, selecting from a file browser, or pasting.
 You can upload assets to issues, pull requests, comments, and .md files in your repository.

-Using emoji
+## Using emoji

 You can add emoji to your writing by typing :EMOJICODE:, a colon followed by the name of the emoji.